andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

-Like the **Delivery Options > Pack Order** flow, the **Existing Order > Pack Order** flow enables you to manage customer orders with items that ship from different physical locations.
-In the **Existing Order > Pack Order** flow, the order is created in PRO first, rather than from delivery options.
-As such, this flow should be used when you don't need to offer the customer delivery timeslots at point of purchase.
+The **Order Flex** flow enables you to manage customer orders that include items that will ship from different physical locations.

+The **Order Flex** flow is useful to your business if:

+* You operate multiple warehouses / fulfilment centres, or run a customer marketplace.
+* You use drop ship vending.
+* You use a static delivery promise (e.g. Order by 5pm to get next day delivery).

 There are five steps to the flow: